 When you own a food business, no matter the size, you need to have specialized equipment.
 Can you imagine trying to cook 20 leg of lamb, along with 10 pork loin roasts, and five sirloin beef roasts simultaneously?
 Your typical kitchen couldn’t handle it.
 A commercial kitchen needs to have bigger ovens, and more of them.
 Other equipment includes both large and small appliances such as blenders, choppers, food processors, grills, stovetop ranges, microwaves and warming plates.
 Of course, you’ll need plenty of cooking utensils, plates, etc. All of these need to be commercial grade.
 This means all of your equipment needs to be a higher standard than your typical kitchen items.
 You should be able to find everything you need from a reputable restaurant supply store.

 Cleaning a commercial kitchen can be more complex than a simple home kitchen.
 Cleaning procedures should be followed according to health and safety guidelines as set out by your government regulatory body.
 Special industrial and commercial cleaners should be used, and the kitchen should be cleaned at several points throughout the day, depending on how much food is prepared.
-Special charcoal blocks are typically used for grills, and commercial-grade dishwashers are used for patron’s dishes.
+Special charcoal blocks are typically used for grills.
+For washing utensils and patron’s dishes, you would need a two compartment sink and/or commercial-grade dishwashers to effectively clean the volume of used items coming in and out of the kitchen.

 Owning a restaurant or other food business can be an exciting and rewarding venture.
 There are several things to consider, though, before you make the leap.
 Invest in commercial-grade equipment and make sure your professional kitchen is equipped to handle the influx of orders and customers that come in.
 It’s a lot of hard work, but it will be well worth it.